-Parent/Staff Communications and Parent Conferences
+Parent-Staff Communication/ HiMama and Parent Conferences

 Staff members seek opportunities to communicate frequently with parents concerning child rearing practices and to share specific ideas for promoting children's healthy development and learning.
-Within each classroom there will be a verbal and/or written system established for sharing day-to-day happenings.
+Within each classroom the HiMama app will be used for sharing day-to-day happenings.
 Parents will be further informed about issues concerning children and families through a periodic newsletter, bulletin boards, and parent meetings.
 Additional materials will also be available from teachers, the Directors, in the Center lobby and website.
 Please let us know of your needs so that we can do our best to assist you.